areymbaut/data-projects/sql_world_layoffs/README.md

 | Microsoft | 2023 | 2 | 10000 | 5 |
 | Ericsson | 2023 | 3 | 8500 | 8 |

+*Table output by the query.*

-As aforementioned, layoffs mainly occurred during 2020, 2022 and 2023, with 2020 layoffs probably due to the covid pandemic and 2022-2023 layoffs probably due to market instabilities following the recent Russia/Ukraine conflict.
+As aforementioned, layoffs mainly occurred during 2020, 2022 and 2023, with 2020 layoffs probably due to the covid pandemic and 2022-2023 layoffs probably due to financial market instabilities following the recent Russia/Ukraine conflict.
 Assuming that these interpretations are accurate:
 - the covid pandemic affected rather **mid-size companies** (large absolute and relative layoffs).
-- market instabilities even affected **tech giants** (small relative layoffs despite large absolute layoffs).
+- financial market instabilities even affected **tech giants** (small relative layoffs despite large absolute layoffs).

 Moreover, one can notice Katerra's **100% relative layoff** in 2021, corresponding to its liquidation that year.